mjmarianetti/blog-example-nodejs/readme.md

 If this was intended to be deployed to production we should:
 - Improve the logging solution to keep all the log information centralized and easy to query if needed.
-- Add a Swagger documentation and/or postman collection to help the frontend and QA to test and use this API
+- Add a Swagger documentation and/or postman collection to help the frontend and QA to test and use this API.
-- Use kubernetes and terraform to deploy
+- Use kubernetes and terraform to deploy.
-- Add unit tests for every class and function
+- Add unit tests for every class and function.
 - Improve request validation, separate the entities from the mongoose library.
 Add a DAO layer to make it easier to switch the database engine.
+- Use Redis or another key/value database to manage JWT validation and allow us to invalidate tokens from the server-side.

 ## License